 These forms request a variety of financial information, and it is much easier and faster to complete the forms when you have all the necessary documents at your fingertips.
 Here is some guidance about how families of domestic students can streamline Swarthmore’s financial aid application process.

-You will need your complete 2017 federal income tax return, with all pages and schedules and all W-2 and 1099 forms.
+If you are applying for financial aid for the 2023-2024 academic year, you will need your complete 2021 federal income tax return, with all pages and schedules and all W-2 and 1099 forms.
 Your tax documents will be uploaded to the CSS Profile using a tool called IDOC.
 When completing the FAFSA, many families can electronically transfer tax data to the FAFSA using the IRS Data Retrieval Tool.
 Please note: the IRS Data Retrieval Tool is not available for families whose parents are married and filed as Married Filing Separately, are married and filed as Head of Household, or filed a Puerto Rican or foreign tax return.
 In these cases, tax return information must be entered manually when completing the FAFSA.

 Some families have complex tax situations.
 Learn more about the more common tax forms that are required for Swarthmore’s financial aid application, including forms that relate to ownership in a business or a farm.
 Every family’s finances are unique, and the tax information required for financial aid applications will vary from student to student.

 Understand what “prior prior” year means regarding tax returns.

 The federal government made two changes to the FAFSA in 2016.
 First, the FAFSA now uses federal income tax information from the “prior-prior” year.
 What this means is that when you apply for federal need-based financial aid for the 2023-24 academic year, you will use your 2021 tax returns when you complete the FAFSA, which is the year prior to the prior full calendar year.
 Also, the FAFSA release date (in other words, the first date the FAFSA becomes available) was moved earlier from January 1 to October 1.